 Chapter 7 bankruptcy is known as liquidation bankruptcy, which means that your nonexempt assets are sold off by the bankruptcy trustee to pay back your creditors.
 The process can take between four to six months.
-If you do not have any assets to sell, your case can be closed usually four months after filing your petition.
-If creditors want to contest your discharge, this can prolong your case.
+If you do not have any assets to sell, your bankruptcy case can be closed usually four months after filing your petition.
+If creditors want to contest your discharge, this can prolong your chapter 7 case.

-When liquidation has concluded, the bankruptcy court will generally allow you to discharge any remaining unsecured debts, which are debts that have no collateral.
+When liquidation has concluded, the bankruptcy court in Chula Vista, will generally allow you to discharge any remaining unsecured debts, which are debts that have no collateral.
 Once your qualifying debts are discharged, the case is complete and you will have no further debt obligations except for any debts that are not dischargeable.

 What Debts Are Discharged in Chapter 7?

 Most unsecured debts can be discharged in a Chapter 7 case.
 Unsecured debts include most types of debt that do not have collateral attached, including:

 - Medical debt

 - Utility bills